arenanet/socknet/SockNet.Protocols/WebSocket/README.md

 Example
 ==========
-The example bellow will shows a client connecting to "echo.websocket.org", send a text WebSocket frame, retrieve the echoed WebSocketFrame, print it out, and then disconnect.
+The example bellow shows a client connecting to "echo.websocket.org", sending a text WebSocket frame, retrieving the echoed WebSocketFrame, printing it out, and then disconnecting.

 ```csharp
 // this collection will hold the incoming frames